soundio/soundstage/README.md

 Soundstage is a tool for creating and playing Web Audio processing graphs.
-It provides an object model for creating, manipulating and observing audio graphs, a sequencing engine for event recording and playback, and a JSONify-able structure for copying and transferring Soundstage projects.
+It provides an object model for creating, manipulating and observing audio graphs, a sequencing engine for event recording and playback, and a JSONify-able structure for copying and transferring projects.

 > **Warning**<br/>
 > Soundstage is currently undergoing a reworking after a bit of a hiatus.
 It